 Humility is easily the most basic of the virtues, as charity is the highest.
 They are similar, however, in one thing.
 Both must display their acts with a self-forgetfulness and spontaneity that is spoiled by any semblance of design.
 The words “I love you” ring hollow unless they emerge from the mouth as naturally as a breath, and the only true proof of humility is the alacrity with which we field unforeseen humiliations.
 My concern here is with recent emphases on the smallness of our earth and what seem to be poses of cosmic humility.

 It has always intrigued me that in order to express incredible size, we inevitably resort to a parade of zeros.
 (Are those round little symbols of nothingness trying to tell us something?)
 Our imaginations, for instance, are totally incapable of even approximately imagining a light-year, but we convince ourselves that we understand it perfectly well when we trot out that sequence of ciphers and proclaim that the light-year is about 6,000,000,000,000 miles long (give or take a few million).
-Now, there is nothing wrong with these calculations, and in the proper context, nothing wrong with the comparisons depicted in the two images above.
-As always, the problems occur when we ask what they mean.
+Of course, there is nothing wrong with these calculations, and in the proper context, nothing wrong with the comparisons depicted in the two images above and the impressions they have on our imaginations.
+As always, the problems occur when we ask what all of this means.

 We should marvel indeed at the cosmos, look gratefully at the confected infrared images of the new telescope, but still find nothing more wonderful than gazing, with naked eye, at the vault of stars above our head.
 That view means immeasurably more than pop-science rhapsodies that try to intimidate us by bigness.
-In the only world in which we live and think, size truly doesn’t matter.
+In the only world in which we live and move and have our being, size truly doesn’t matter.

 A familiar quote from the Pensées of Blaise Pascal: